Jienniers/Nova-Spigot/README.md

 ## 📄 License

-No license file is currently included.
+I have not included a license file yet.
 Add a `LICENSE` file if you want to publish this project under MIT or another open-source license.

 ---

 ## 👤 Author

-Made with passion by the Nova Spigot project author.
+Built and maintained by [@Jienniers](https://github.com/Jienniers)

 ⭐ Feel free to star the repository if you found it useful.